Rush Holt Jr.: Elections

 Holt was challenged by former Republican Congressman Dick Zimmer in the 2000 election.
 Holt's prior win was thought by Republicans to be a fluke, and the race attracted considerable money and advertising.
 The election was hotly contested and the winner was not known on election day.
 Zimmer was ahead on election night by just a few votes, but Holt was ahead the next day.
 Ten days after the election, Holt declared himself the winner by 481 votes.
 Zimmer challenged the results, but conceded after the count began to go against him.
-Holt ultimately won the election by a margin of 651 votes: 146,162 votes for Holt (48.730%) compared to Zimmer's 145,511 (48.513%), making it the only general election where Holt has not received a majority of the votes in the election.
+Holt ultimately won the election by a margin of 651 votes: 146,162 votes for Holt (48.730%) compared to Zimmer's 145,511 (48.513%), making it the only general election where Holt did not receive a majority of the votes in the election.
 Holt won Mercer (61%) and Middlesex (56%) while losing Monmouth (48%), Hunterdon (35%), and Somerset (37%).